openthread/wpantund/README.md

     # Use a CCA Threshold of -70db
     NCP:CCAThreshold              "-70"

-When up and running, `wpanctl` can be used to check the status of the interface and perform various management operations.
+When up and running, you can use `wpanctl` to check the status of the interface and perform various management operations.
 For example, to check the general status of an interface: